hillar/CDMCS/bro/day_2/broctl-setcap.md

 ## B: Workaround

-Run all these commands after deploy
+Run all these commands after deploy or make into a "delpoy" script for yourself

 ```
 su - bro -s /bin/bash -c '/opt/bro/bin/broctl deploy'